 - External help also allows the intranet team to develop their own specific expertise through the process of learning from external consultants who provide best practice solutions.

-Your Intranet is Now Live!
+Your Corporate Intranet Solution is Now Live!

 You now have the why, what, when, who and how to deliver an intranet that meets the current needs of your company.